MobyGamer/total-dos-launcher/readme.rst

 ##################

 The Total DOS Launcher is a system for easily loading and running thousands of DOS programs on vintage hardware.

-If you're familiar with vintage gaming console "flash multicarts" that allow you to load hundreds of games onto a single console, that's what this is:  Think of the TDL as "console multicart" software for DOS.
+If you're familiar with vintage gaming console "flash multicarts" that allow you to load hundreds of games onto a single console, that's what this is.
+Think of this project as "console multicart" software for DOS.

 .. contents::